 - No re-routing of the intestines like gastric bypass.

-- Straightforward procedure that is relatively easy to replicate.
+- A straightforward procedure that is relatively easy to replicate.

-- Does not improve heartburn or acid reflux and in some cases may worsen it.
+- It does not improve heartburn or acid reflux and in some cases may worsen it.

 - Less long-term data compared to gastric bypass.

 Re-routing your intestines is only a benefit if you prefer the least amount of anatomical change.
 Hunger reduction can be significant for some and not improve at all for others.